wh4tsername/mini-fs/README.md

 Mini fs has some capacity, which is easily increased by changing FS_BLOCK_SIZE constant
 ### BUILD & EXECUTE
 Use CMakeLists.txt to build project
-In build directory you will find server and client binaries:
+In build directory you will find server, client binaries and kernel module:
-- `./server port` - to run server
+- `./fs/mini_fs_server port` - to run server
-- `./client address:port` - to run client
+- `./client/mini_fs_client address:port` - to run client
+- `./fs/module/mini-fs-module.ko` - module
+To insert module use `insmod`, to remove `rmmod`
+To checkout kernel logs use `dmesg`,
+Before running server make sure you have create character file `/dev/mini-fs`
+To create character file use `mknod /dev/mini-fs c major_number_from_logs 0`
 ### COMMANDS
 `quit` - to quit mini-fs client
 `init` - to initialise mini-fs